cloudmesh-community/fa18-516-17/project-paper/report.md

-# title
+# Title

-Author
+Brad Pope

 ## Abstarct

-The project concept is to pull product, review and selling data off of Amazon Product Advertising and look for opportunities to sell more products.

 Amazon Web Services (AWS) is a platform discouraged by Retailers and hence not used by many Consumer Packaged Goods companies.
 Project infrastructure revolves around using a non-AWS stack to pull Amazon items and reviews for analysis purposes.
 It allows an individual to enter a set of product UPCs and understand where their opportunities are.

+In order to do this we need to pull product, review and selling data off of Amazon Product Advertising and look for opportunities to sell more products.

 Potential steps: